jellysg/42-Singapore/02_so_long/readme.md

 - Should not be able to move into walls
 - View has to be 2D (top-down or profile)
 - Game doesn't have to be in real-time
+- **There should be a valid path from Player to all collectibles and the exit**
 - Collect all coins before escaping
 ![](https://github.com/jellysg/core/blob/main/02_so_long/img/img3.gif)